 - .xps (XML Paper Specification)

-I think they are important steps, the case of the dxf is just a basic leap.
+They seem like important steps to me, the case of dxf is just a basic jump.
 But it is not in the case of files for graphic design.